Tag Archives: jack-o-lantern

 Get Back Jack!

 Once upon a time, I had a kindergartner.
-She was five years old, and was my oldest child.
+That kiddo was five years old, and my oldest child.
 Halloween was, and had always been, our favorite holiday.
-When it rolled around, I wanted to make something to share with her class.
-It needed to be easy, child friendly, and cute.
-Jack was born, as were about 20 of his brothers.
-It was eight years ago now and my then five year old is thirteen and about to start eighth grade.
-Times have changed, but Jack is still easy, child friendly…and cute!
+When it rolled around, I wanted to make something to share with the class.
+It needed to be easy, child-friendly, and cute.

 also makes a great magnet or pencil topper!